Windows Server Backup: How to Install and Use It

 How to Uninstall Windows Server Backup?

-Uninstalling Windows Server Backup is a straightforward process.
-However, before you begin, ensure all other applications are closed and no critical tasks are running on your Server, as the uninstallation will require a restart.
+Removal \ uninstall is a straightforward process.
+However, before you begin, ensure all other applications are closed, and no critical tasks are running on your Server, as the uninstallation will require a restart.
 Follow these steps to uninstall the feature:

 1. Open the Server Manager and click on Manage at the top right screen.